happyandslow/happyandslow.github.io/_pages/about.md

   - /about.html
 ---

+I'm currently a research associate at the University of Edinburgh, working with [Prof. Luo Mai](https://luomai.github.io/).
+My ongoing projects explore the intersections of AI models and applications with emerging AI accelerators.

-I'm currently a researcher/software engineer at Computing Infrastructure Lab of Bytedance Inc. My current work focuses on building next-generation AI serving infrastructures.
-Previously I was a Postdoc Researcher of Computer Science at UT Austin, working with [Prof. Aditya Akella](http://pages.cs.wisc.edu/~akella/) at UT Networked Systems group ([UTNS](https://utns.cs.utexas.edu/)).
-I was one of the recipients of [CIFellow 2021](https://cifellows2021.org/2021-class/), supported by both National Science Foundation (NSF) and Computing Research Association (CRA).
-During my PhD I worked on making real time data processing systems more elastic, under the supervision of [Prof. Indranil Gupta](http://indy.cs.illinois.edu/) at Distributed Protocols Research Group ([DPRG](http://dprg.cs.uiuc.edu/)).
-My current research mainly revolves around all aspects of resource-efficiencies in computer systems.
+Previously, I spent 1.5 years at Bytedance initiating the [AIBrix](https://github.com/vllm-project/aibrix) project.
+Before my industry time, I was a Postdoc Researcher of Computer Science at UT Austin, working with [Prof. Aditya Akella](http://pages.cs.wisc.edu/~akella/) at UT Networked Systems group ([UTNS](https://utns.cs.utexas.edu/)).
+I was one of the recipients of [CIFellow 2021](https://cifellows2021.org/2021-class/), supported by both the National Science Foundation (NSF) and Computing Research Association (CRA).

+During my PhD, I worked on making real-time data processing systems more elastic, under the supervision of [Prof. Indranil Gupta](http://indy.cs.illinois.edu/) at Distributed Protocols Research Group ([DPRG](http://dprg.cs.uiuc.edu/)).
+My current research mainly revolves around all aspects of resource-efficiency in computer systems.

-Don't hesitate to [contact me](mailto:contact@lexu.space) if you're interested in my experience or would like to chat about my recent research!
-I'm always open to opportunities for collboration and/or full-time research positions.
+Don't hesitate to [contact me](mailto:le.xu@ed.ac.uk) if you're interested in my experience or would like to chat about my recent research!
+I'm always open to opportunities for collaboration and/or full-time research positions.
 See my [CV](files/lexu_cv.pdf) and list of [publications](https://scholar.google.com/citations?user=uFyE-AQAAAAJ) here.

 ------------------------------